ericrkuo/paiku/README.md

 ### How this gives us the confidence to complete our MVP

-Right now most of the Haiku’s do not make much semantically, but by having the basic 5-7-5 structure of a Haiku laid out and having the necessary data to work with (parts of speech and number of syllables), we can focus more of our time in the MVP on improving the grammar of our Haiku’s.
+Right now most of the Haiku’s do not make much semantically, but by having the basic 5-7-5 structure of a Haiku laid out and the necessary data to work with (parts of speech and number of syllables), we can focus more of our time in the MVP on improving the grammar of our Haiku’s.

 ### Running the code